Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Discussion

-Moreover, such democratic inputs to the alignment problem, much like the existing feedback processes they are intended to augment or replace, narrowly scope participation around the output of specific families of models rather than engaging participants in earlier stages of the development process.
-Although deliberative processes may address some limitations of existing mechanisms and change how companies like OpenAI and Anthropic make decisions about model behaviour, they do not significantly alter the power dynamics between users, the public, and platforms.
-Users and other participants remain as consumers rather than co-creators, limited in their influence over core aspects of earlier stages of development.
+Moreover, such democratic inputs to the alignment problem, much like the existing feedback features they are intended to augment or replace, narrowly scope participation around the output of specific families of models, \emph{refusing} participants meaningful engagement with earlier development stages \cite{Delgado2023-tm}.
+Although potentially addressing some limitations of current feedback features, users and stakeholders remain as consumers rather than co-creators.